 This is a fantastic dish for entertaining.
 Set it all up and let people help themselves.
 It’s always a big crowd pleaser with my friends and family.

-If you like Turkish cuisine, here are a few more delicious Panning The Globe recipes to try:
+If you like Turkish cuisine, here are a few other delicious Panning The Globe recipes to try:

 If you try this recipe I hope you’ll come back to leave a star rating and a comment and a rating.
 I’d love to know what you think!Print